-If you have visited Lille in December or Christmas in France and would like to share your experience, leave a comment or Lille Christmas market review below.
+If you previously visited Lille in December or Christmas in France and would like to share your experience, leave a comment or Lille Christmas market review below.

 Recommendations are independently chosen based on personal travel experiences and extensive research.
-This post contains affiliate links to hotels in Lille.
-This means we get a small commission from any bookings at no extra cost to you.
+This post contains affiliate links to hotels and tours in Lille, France.
+This means I get a small commission from any bookings at no extra cost to you.